MBCT Week 2

 Resilience - Mindfulness has been shown to be effective in reducing levels of stress and increasing levels of resilience.

-Here is a link to both the Body Scan and 10 minute sitting meditation (Mindfulness of Breath).
+Here is a link to both the Body Scan (15 & 40 minute versions) and the 10 minute sitting meditation (Mindfulness of Breath).
 This is not my voice!

-1) This week please have another go at practicing the body scan.
-If you can do it twice.
+1) This week please have another go at practicing the body scan but this time ALSO listen to the mindfulness of breath exercise.
+If you can listen to both every day that would be great!
 Notice barriers and obstacles to doing your own practice and also notice what happens when you do sit down and do it.
 Ideally write your learnings in your mindfulness journal.

-2) Fill out your pleasant events form and bring your observations along to the next session (you will never be expected to share anything with the group if you don’t want to).
+2) Fill out your pleasant/negative events form and bring your observations along to the next session (you will never be expected to share anything with the group if you don’t want to).

 Remember, take from this what YOU need.
 This is purely for your benefit and your learning.
 We all have different paces of learning and the important thing is that you take from this what is useful and helpful for your life.